skip to main content

 These are two-year fixed term posts designed to allow the Trainee Health Psychologists’ successful completion of the British Psychological Society’s Stage 2 Training while employed by the NHS to undertake a programme of approved work.

-The application phase for the 2025 intake is currently due to open on Monday 25th November, for entry in late April 2025.
-(Please note that dates may be subject to change).
+The application phase (advert) for the 2025 intake is due to commence in March 2025 – please note there has been a delay to initial timelines, and further information/details will be available in the new year.
 Information is not yet available on which Health Board areas will be recruiting to Trainee Health Psychologist posts – this page will be updated when post locations have been confirmed.
 Please find example paperwork below from previous recruitment rounds.

 Additional Information